icaven/glm/readme.md

 - Added 'fmod' overload to GTX_common with tests #308
 - Left handed perspective and lookAt functions #314
 - Added functions eulerAngleXYZ and extractEulerAngleXYZ #311
-- Added <glm/gtx/hash.hpp> to perform to perform std::hash on GLM types #320
+- Added <glm/gtx/hash.hpp> to perform std::hash on GLM types #320
+- Added <glm/gtx/wrap.hpp> for texcoord wrapping

 ##### Improvements:
 - Changed usage of __has_include to support Intel compiler #307